yvesheri4/cmse802_project/README.md

-Project Title: Application of Machine Learning to Solve the Inverse Problem of Envelope Equations in Accelerator Physics
+Project Title: Application of Machine Learning in Accelerator Physics
 ===============================

 This repository implements machine learning techniques, including non-linear regression and Physics-Informed Neural Networks (PINNs), to solve the inverse problem of the Kapchinsky-Vladimirsky (KV) equation.
 It includes data preprocessing, model code, Jupyter notebooks, and results, supporting reproducibility in computational research.
 Here is the repository directory structure tailored for this project: